cogenta/recruitment-webhooks/ReadMe.md

 For testing, you can try POSTing this to your receiver using cUrl or Fiddler, etc.

-`curl -X POST -d "@RackspaceSample.json" http://localhost:88/slack-relay`
+`curl -X POST -H "Content-type: application/json" -d "@RackspaceSample.json" http://localhost:88/slack-relay`

 In the payload, these fields are relevant